TuringLang/NestedSamplers.jl/README.md

 * Find lowest likelihood point
 * update evidence and information
 * add worst object to samples
+* For the **Single** method
-* Calculate bounding ellipsoid in prior space
+  * Calculate bounding ellipsoid in prior space enlarged by some factor
   * Choose point within ellipsoid until it has likelihood greater than previous lowest likelihood
-* After Stopping criterion met sample without shrinking jf
+* For the **Multi** method
+  * Calculate largest bounding ellipsoid in prior space
+  * Find the endpoints of the major axis
+  * do K-means clustering with K=2 centered on the endpoints of the major axis
+  * Fit ellipsoids to each cluster
+  * If the volume of both ellipsoids is less than half the parent's volume, return
+  * Else, recurse into each ellipsoid
+  * Then, sample within the group of ellipsoids until finding a point with greater likelihood than the previous lowest
+* The final `N-nactive` points just add the current active points to sample list (no longer fitting ellipsoids)